Raccoon Facts

 raccoon facts intro

 As omnivorous animals, raccoons flourish in diverse environments thanks to their adaptations.
 They comfortably inhabit various habitats across North and South America.
-Even as urbanization advances, raccoons skillfully adapt to city life utilizing human-made structures and resources for shelter and food3
+Even as urbanization advances, the common raccoon skillfully adapts to city life, utilizing human-made structures and resources for shelter and food.

 A critical factor in these animals' adaptability is their diverse diet.
 As opportunistic eaters, raccoons tend to consume fruits, nuts, insects, and small mammals.
 This dietary flexibility ensures they can find sustenance in almost any environment.